A Guide through Ethical & Sustainable Fashion Trade Shows

 Each year, international trade shows offer a great way to get a glimpse into the industry and current trends and new developments in sustainable sourcing – new brands sit alongside some larger industry veterans and each has their own version of sustainability and responsible production.

 Working freelance for various sustainable brands means that I have been able to refine my eye for both quality, design and communication.
 Personally, I look for a number of things when looking at sustainable production, the first being design-led product which is innovative and beautiful.
 But that’s not enough.
 Whether researching trends, building relationships for collaborations, or finding partner artisans, there are a few other key aspects that really should define any kind of partnership.

 I particularly love brands that are very invested in their supply chain and using natural and local materials.
 This sounds simple, but understanding this in an authentic and circular way is absolutely key in relating to a brand, and some digging has to be done to really get to grips to see if this is the case.
 Some other things to look out for:

 - Pricing: This is often the part most sustainable brands will struggle with, as ethical production and natural materials will unfortunately push prices higher.
 If the prices are too good to be true, it’s usually because they are.

-- Materials: This is often the questions I find the most interesting for brands, as the issue to find suppliers and access to these materials are quite difficult to just research online.
-Brands want to test the product, they want to produce small batches, create capsule collections while suppliers aiming for the high volumes orders.
+- Materials: This is often the question I find the most interesting for brands, as the issue to find suppliers and access to these materials are quite difficult to just research online.
+Brands want to test the product, they want to produce small batches, create capsule collections while suppliers are probably aiming for the high volumes orders.
 Where do we draw the line?